mbloch/mapshaper/docs/development/undo-redo-implementation.md

 Raster layer payloads are packed specially.
 Undo stores canonical `raster.grid.samples` and raster metadata, but strips derived `raster.view.preview.pixels` before writing the payload.
-On undo/redo restore, the preview is regenerated from `grid.samples` and the view recipe.
+On undo/redo restore, the GUI regenerates the preview from `grid.samples` and the view recipe.
+Snapshot/MSX packing also omits raster preview pixels and scaling stats; the GUI regenerates missing previews when packed session data is imported or restored.
 This avoids counting both sample pixels and an RGBA preview cache in the History menu's "restore data stored on-disk" total.

 ## Restore Flags